 You'll learn about a journalist’s ethical responsibilities to their employer, target audience and the wider community.

 It'll enable you to analyse and critique key debates, apply appropriate ethical concepts, and develop an awareness of the professional choices that journalists face.

-Journalism & Society
+Digital Communication & Society

 This allows you to explore a journalism studies topic at length through robust research methods and analysis.

 - the media’s institutional and financial frameworks

 - the practice of journalism including textual usage, social media and media effects

 The production dissertation enables you to investigate and produce a piece, or a series of pieces, of original digital journalism at length.
 You will create a substantial multimedia artefact/project of your own work that demonstrates high quality journalism skills and technical proficiency.
 You will utilise a range of appropriate story-telling platforms e.g. online, audio, video, photography, interactivity, captions and graphics in order to effectively interpret your chosen subject.